Acceptance Devices | PAX A77 Terminal User Guide

 The

-error message displays on the PAX terminal when the version of your Android SDK is not compatible with the BroadPOS P2PE version installed on your device.
-To fix this error, you must update the device to the current SDK version.
-For assistance with making this update, contact terminals@cybersource.com.
+error appears on the PAX terminal when the installed version of the Android SDK is incompatible with the BroadPOS P2PE version installed on the device.

 Additional Features Available on the PAX Terminal

-This section describes how to use additional features that are available on the PAX terminal.
+Use this information to access additional features that are available on the PAX terminal.

 Accessing Device Logs on a Test or Debug PAX Terminal